raspberrypilearning/club-mentoring/en/step_1.md

 Code Clubs run in a variety of different spaces and contexts.
 Clubs are collaborative spaces, where chat between the creators is encouraged.

-The number of mentors needed depends on the venue size and how many creators attend the sessions.
-We recommend a ratio of at least one adult to every ten young people, unless you are a teacher or have teachers helping at your club.

 --- task ---

 **Watch** some Code Clubs in action: